 Some examples of key results for this particular objective might include:

 - Increase # of customer feedback surveys from 20 – 60

 - Increase customer retention from 93 percent to 96 percent

-- Attain and maintain a network promoter score (or NPS) of 9 or higher
+- Attain and maintain a network promoter score (NPS) of 9 or higher

-Now that you know more about the logistics of goal-setting, let’s get into some team goal ideas for 2022.
+Now that you know more about the logistics of goal-setting, let’s get into some team goal ideas for 2023.
+Use these to try out Weekdone goal-setting software.
 Here are some general suggestions you and your team can use as a jumping-off point and customize to your needs:

 1. Increase Customer Satisfaction Ratings